 In Year 7 students participate in physical activities through PDHPE lessons.
 In Year 8, students do Wednesday sport and a lesson per week of physical activity in PDHPE.
-Wednesday sport has recreational activities and inter-school grade sport.
-Grade sport offers students the opportunity to trial for a team and, if successful, represent the school in competition against students from neighbouring schools.
-The sports available vary between the summer and winter seasons.
+Wednesday sport has recreational activities and interschool grade sport.
+Grade sport offers students talented in an individual sport opportunities to compete against students from neighbouring schools.
+All students can participate in the Thursday afternoon golf program at Muirfield Golf Club.

-Sport is a mandatory part of the

-curriculum and starts in Year 8.
+Sport is a mandatory part of the curriculum and starts in Year 8.
 We ask that appointments are not arranged during sport.
 If you need to leave school during sport, you need to take the note from your parent to the Sport Organisers (before school or at recess) who will issue a leavers card.
 At lunch, you then take the card and your note to the Front Office in order to sign out.